-Creamy Spinach Stuffed Salmon in garlic butter is a new delicious way to enjoy salmon!
+Crispy, Pan Seared Stuffed Salmon filled with a Creamy Spinach Dip in garlic butter is a new delicious way to enjoy salmon!

-Filled with an incredible cream cheese, spinach, parmesan and garlic mixture, this Stuffed Salmon beats anything found in a restaurant.
-Each fillet is PACKED with so much flavour!
+Packed with an incredible cream cheese, spinach, parmesan and garlic mixture, this Stuffed Salmon beats anything found in a restaurant.
+Each fillet is loaded with so much flavour!
 Our new low carb salmon recipe includes pan fried AND oven baked methods!

 If you have never tried stuffed salmon, this is your time to shine!
 Easy to make, ready in minutes and absolutely incredible, this stuffed salmon ticks all the different-ways-to-eat-salmon boxes!

-- Creamy spinach, garlic and parmesan cheese stuffed inside salmon fillets ✔
+- Cream cheese, spinach, garlic and parmesan stuffed inside salmon fillets ✔

 - Pan fried until crispy OR oven baked ✔